 In November 2005 a veldfire swept though the reserve, destroying 85% of the vegetation, killing 3 rhino’s and some antelope.
 Although all staff, neighbouring farmers and friends, totalling 100 people, tried to prevent the main lodge and tented suites catching fire, we lost one tent and three were damaged.
 Botlierskop reopened in January 2006 and resumed business as usual.

 On the 1st of August 2006 the tented suites flooded due to heavy rains.
 Four tents were out of order and the rebuilding was just completed when the next flood occurred on 22 August 2006, really putting a damper on the motivation of the staff.
 But they persevered and rebuilt the accommodation for the coming season.

 Nature took its course and on the 22nd of November 2007 the tented suites flooded again, this time the damage was extensive.
 The water level in eight of the tents; reached bed height.
 After which one tent collapsed.
 The entrance road also washed away which prevented access to the reserve.
 Botlierskop was forced to close for day visitors as well as overnight guests but thanks to the municipality, access to the reserve was regained on the 21st of December resulting in day visitor traffic to continue.
 The tented suites all re-opened on the 1st of May 2008 and due to relocation of the tents, only 15 were available.
 Fortunately, due to the owners wish no member of staff has lost their job.

 On the 25th of December 2007 Mrs Magda Neethling, Dr Dirk Neethling’s wife, passed away after suffering from cancer for more than 3 years.
-Mrs Madga Neethling was responsible for the interior decoration of the main lodge, tented suites and conference room, which was named in memory of her.
+Mrs Madga Neethling was responsible for the interior decoration of the main lodge and tented suites.
 Dr Dirk Neethling passed away one year later also due to cancer.